sealandd/coattguy/README.md

-NOTICE ; I apologize if the rentry is not working for some, i unfortunately cannot fix it, the rentry is not an important detail!
+NOTICE ; I have taken down my rentry, i apologize if the rentry was not working for some, i unfortunately cannot fix it, the rentry is not an important detail!
 It is just my pronouns and name which is just sealand and They/he!
 Update; I've made a new page for those who want to draw on my strawpage, i've been told its very laggy, i am so very sorry.

   Hello! u can call me coat guy...or sealand